alisaduncan/alisaduncan/README.md

 Welcome to my corner of GitHub! ✨

-I'm a Senior Developer Advocate 🥑 at Okta, a full-stack developer, and a community builder who loves the thrill of learning new things. 🤩
+I'm a Senior Developer Advocate 🥑 at Okta, a full-stack developer, Pluralsight author, and a community builder who loves the thrill of learning new things. 🤩

 ![Alisa's GitHub stats](https://github-readme-stats.vercel.app/api?username=alisaduncan&show_icons=true&theme=buefy)